ckelly314/crocolake-python/README.md

 pip install .
 ```

 You can then launch any notebook from the `notebooks` folder and execute it.
-Each example needs a specific dataset, and contains code to download it to your local machine.
+Each example needs a specific dataset, and it contains code to download it to your local machine.

-Note that there are a couple of ways to load parquet datasets in a dataframe in Python: using `pyarrow` and using `dask`.
-Examples 1 and 2 show both, while the other examples use the one that in my experience is most efficient (i.e. `dask`).
+Note that there are a couple of ways to load parquet datasets in a dataframe in Python: using [pyarrow](https://arrow.apache.org/docs/python/index.html) and using [dask](https://www.dask.org/).
+[Example 1](notebooks/Example_1_ArgoBGC_Map_Oxygen.ipynb) and [Example 2](notebooks/Example_2_CrocoLakePHY_Map_Temperature.ipynb) show both, while the other examples use the one that in my experience is most efficient (i.e. dask).

+### Examples

+The [notebooks](notebooks/) folder contains four examples/tutorials:

+1. [Example 1](notebooks/Example_1_ArgoBGC_Map_Oxygen.ipynb) shows how to make a map of dissolved oxygen content in the North West Atlantic;
+2. [Example 2](notebooks/Example_2_CrocoLakePHY_Map_Temperature.ipynb) shows how to make a map of temperature measurements in the North West Atlantic, including information about the source (Argo, GLODAP, or Spray Gliders);
+3. [Example 3](notebooks/Example_3_ArgoPHY_QC_Map_Oxygen-Copy1.ipynb) shows how to make temperature-salinity plots from Argo QC-ed measurements;
+4. [Example 4](notebooks/Example_4_Animation_Oxygen.ipynb) shows how to make an animation of Argo's fleet growth over time on a world map.

 ### Databases

 The following databases are currently available:

-* Argo 'ALL': contains all real time and adjusted variables as reported in the core ('<PLATFORM_NUMBER>_prof.nc') and synthetic ('<PLATFORM_NUMBER>_Sprof.nc') profile files, for the physical and biogeochemical versions respectively;
+* CrocoLake: contains the best available data from Argo, GLODAP, and Spray Gliders.
+[More details here](https://crocolakedocs.readthedocs.io/en/latest/crocolake.html).
+[This example uses CrocoLake](notebooks/Example_2_CrocoLakePHY_Map_Temperature.ipynb).
 * Argo 'QC': contains the best available data, that is real time values are reported only when delayed values are not available.
-More details here.
-* CrocoLake: contains the best available data from Argo, GLODAP, and Spray Gliders.
-More details here.
+This version is the same used in CrocoLake, and [here](https://crocolakedocs.readthedocs.io/en/latest/available_datasets.html#argo) you can find more details on how it is generated.
+[This example uses Argo 'QC'](notebooks/Example_3_ArgoPHY_QC_Map_Oxygen-Copy1.ipynb).
+* Argo 'ALL': contains all real time and adjusted variables as reported in the core ('<PLATFORM_NUMBER>_prof.nc') and synthetic ('<PLATFORM_NUMBER>_Sprof.nc') profile files, for the physical and biogeochemical versions respectively.
+[Both this](notebooks/Example_1_ArgoBGC_Map_Oxygen.ipynb) and [this examples](notebooks/Example_4_Animation_Oxygen.ipynb) use Argo 'ALL'.

 Each database comes in 'PHY' and 'BGC' versions.